- Judicious placement is essential to student success in any course. Prerequisites are provided to help students select the right level of course.

 - If a placement test is not passed, the student may be offered one chance for a re-take at the end of the summer.

-- All re-takes should be requested and completed around August 1.
+- Re-takes should be requested and completed around August 1.